August 27th, 1961– Tom Ford:

 “I don’t think of myself as gay.
 That doesn’t mean that I’m not gay.
 I just don’t define myself by my sexuality.”

-I would like to have my own line of products: nipple clamps made from re-purposed office supplies, cocktail mixers, and a magazine Stephen Rutledge Lifestyle.
-There would be a STEPHEN! television network, which would only show films and series re-runs that I appear in, that I love, or that feature: Stephen Hawking, Stephen King, Stephen Fry, Stephen Stills, or Stephen Colbert, but Stephen Miller and Stephen Bannon would be shunned.
+I would like to have my own line of products: nipple clamps made from re-purposed office supplies, cocktail mixers, and a magazine Post Apocalyptic Bohemian Lifestyle.
+There would be a STEPHEN! television network, which would only show films and series re-runs that I appear in, that I love, or that feature: Stephen Hawking, Stephen King, Stephen Fry, Stephen Stills, or Stephen Colbert.
 I want my own fragrance, Stephen Touché Douche: with notes of nutmeg, whiskey, dirt, and a just hint of desperation.

 Thomas Carlyle Ford has not only made himself a part of his own product, he is his own muse.
 Each time I have come upon a print ad for Tom Ford, a man who has the right stuff and designs beautiful clothing; I have earmarked the magazine ad and said to The Husband: